-English herself) behave like strong pronouns (French elle; English her) with respect to weak/strong competition: as shown in Table 4, they do not compete with each other, and both compete with clitics and weak pronouns (see Charnavel & Sportiche 2016: 55-56).
-We will not try to provide an account for this observation here, which is not directly relevant to our purposes: through morphological distinctions, French unambiguously shows that elle-même and elle behave similarly with respect to competition; it is sufficient to extend this empirical generalization to English.
+Before coming back to the nominal domain and PNAs, some clarifications are in order.
+First, it is worth noting that the reflexive morpheme (i.e. French -même, English -self) is not taken into account when evaluating the weight of competing elements.
+Strong reflexives (French elle-même; English herself) behave like strong pronouns (French elle; English her) with respect to weak/strong competition: as shown in Table 4, they do not compete with each other, and both compete with clitics and weak pronouns (see Charnavel & Sportiche 2016: 55-56).
+This is unsurprising under the movement-based account we adopt, which yields a distinction between forms that move (clitics and weak pronominals) and forms that do not move (the other pronominal forms).
+We will nevertheless not provide a full account for this observation here, which is not directly relevant to our purposes: through morphological distinctions, French unambiguously shows that elle-même and elle behave similarly with respect to competition; it is sufficient to extend this empirical generalization to English.

-Strong forms Weak forms French strong pronoun elle strong reflexive elle-même accusative clitic la dative clitic lui reflexive clitic se English strong pronoun her strong reflexive herself weak pronoun 'er weak reflexive 'erself
+Strong forms Weak forms French strong pronoun elle strong reflexive elle-même accusative clitic la dative clitic lui reflexive clitic se English strong pronoun her strong reflexive herself weak pronoun 'er weak reflexive 'erself why we must keep working with maximally broad focus contexts, as we mentioned at the start.

-Table 4 - Classes of competing pronominal elements in French and English

-Second, it is also worth noting that while adopting the same parsimony-based approach as in the previous section, we have done so in reverse.
-In section 1, we started from the widespread observation that plain and exempt anaphors exhibit some systematic differences in their distribution, which have led some to postulate homophony; we then unified them by hypothesizing that the differences in their behavior do not come from their lexical entries, but derive from the nature of their binder (esp. overt binders vs. implicit prolog).
+Table 4 - Classes of competing pronominal elements in French and English distribution, which have led some to postulate homophony; we then unified them by hypothesizing that the differences in their behavior do not come from their lexical entries, but derive from the nature of their binder (esp. overt binders vs. implicit prolog).
 In this section, we conversely started with the null hypothesis that English plain reflexives form a homogeneous class; based on Ahn's (2015) discovery, we then showed that they actually exhibit systematic differences in their prosody.
-Just as before, we do not want to imply that herself and 'erself are homophonous: the particular behavior of 'erself comes from the presence of another implicit element (Ahn's reflexive voice), which, due to its properties, can only occur in some syntactic configurations in which it can yield prosodic effects.
+Just as before, we do not want to imply that herself and 'erself are homophonous: the particular behavior of 'erself comes from movement triggered by the presence of another implicit element (Ahn's reflexive Voice), which, due to its properties, can only occur in some syntactic configurations in which it can yield prosodic effects.
 Thus, we assume that neither plain herself and exempt herself, nor weak 'erself and strong herself, have different lexical entries.
 This does not mean though that other languages cannot display different lexical entries for marking similar differences.
-Morphological distinction between plain and exempt anaphors seems to be documented in some languages (e.g. zichzelf vs. hemzelf in Dutch, see Rooryck & Vanden Wyngaerd 2011), which implies that some anaphors may be lexically specified with respect to (non)logophoricity.
-We take the morphological distinction between French se and French elle-même to suggest a similar pattern: association with the reflexive voice is lexically marked in French se, unlike in English 'erself.
+Morphological distinction between plain and exempt anaphors seems to be documented in some languages (e.g. zichzelf vs. hemzelf in Dutch, see Rooryck & Vanden Wyngaerd 2011), which implies that some anaphors may be lexically specified with respect to (non)logophoricity (see Charnavel 2020ab).
+We take the morphological distinction between French se and French elle-même to suggest a similar pattern: association with the reflexive Voice is lexically marked in French se, unlike in English 'erself.